How to Use the Data Transfer Tool

 Q: What is the advantage of using the Data Transfer Tool (DTT) for updates?

-A: By using the DTT, you can handle all application and module updates exclusively through this tool.
+A: By using the DTT, you can handle all application and module updates exclusively through this tool without the headset needing to be online.

 Q: What should we expect in terms of app version metadata in the ArborXR home launcher after using DTT for updates?